fishcus/KAP-manual/en/security/integrate_with_3rd_um.en.md

    - Other methods should be implemented according to your actual needs.

-2. Implementation template for the *KapOpenUserGroupService* class:
+3. Implement the *KapOpenUserGroupService* class:

    ```java
    public class StaticUserGroupService extends KapOpenUserGroupService {